deatrich/linux-home-server/linux-server.md

   * Select 'Type' Windows share
   * Enter the share name:  home
   * Clear the Folder option
-  * Enter the domain name: LINUX
+  * Enter the domain name: LINUX (or whatever name you chose)
   * User name: guest
   * Password: guest (and select the option to remember it for seahorse)
   * tick 'add bookmark' and give it a name

-and connect.
+and finally connect.

 *Suppose you have an Android phone*.
 Download the App:
  [Cx File Explorer][cx] from your App Store.
 Under its *Network* tab